Krystyna Skarbek

 Maria Krystyna Janina Skarbek, OBE, GM ([krɨˈstɨna ˈskarbɛk], /krɪstiːnə skɑːrbɛk/; 1 May 1908 – 15 June 1952), also known as Christine Granville, was a Polish agent of the British Special Operations Executive (SOE) during the Second World War.
 She became celebrated for her daring exploits in intelligence and irregular-warfare missions in Nazi-occupied Poland and France.
 Journalist Alistair Horne, who described himself in 2012 as one of the few people still alive who had known Skarbek, called her the "bravest of the brave."
 Spymaster Vera Atkins of the SOE described Skarbek as "very brave, very attractive, but a loner and a law unto herself."

 She became a British agent months before the SOE was founded in July 1940.
 She was the first female agent of the British to serve in the field and the longest-serving of all Britain's wartime women agents.
 Her resourcefulness and success have been credited with influencing the organisation's decision to recruit more women as agents in Nazi-occupied countries.
 In 1941 she began using the alias Christine Granville, a name she legally adopted upon naturalisation as a British subject in December 1946.

 Skarbek's most famous exploit was securing the release of SOE agents Francis Cammaerts and Xan Fielding from a German prison hours before they were to be executed.
 She did so by meeting (at great personal risk) with the Gestapo commander in Digne-les-Bains, France, telling him she was a British agent, and persuading him with threats, lies, and a two million franc bribe to release the SOE agents.
-The event is fictionalized in the last episode of the British television show Wish Me Luck.
+The event is fictionalised in the last episode of the British television show Wish Me Luck.

-Skarbek is often characterized in terms such as Britain's "most glamorous spy."
+Skarbek is often characterised in terms such as Britain's "most glamorous spy" or "Churchill's favourite spy".
 She was stabbed to death in 1952 in London by an obsessed and spurned suitor who was subsequently hanged.

 Early life

-Krystyna Skarbek was born in 1908 in Warsaw, to Count Jerzy Skarbek, a Roman Catholic, and Stefania (née Goldfeder), the daughter of a wealthy assimilated Jewish family.
+Krystyna Skarbek was born in 1908 in Warsaw, the second child of Count Jerzy Skarbek, a Roman Catholic, and Stefania (née Goldfeder), the daughter of a wealthy assimilated Jewish family.
 Marrying Stefania in late December 1899, Jerzy Skarbek used his wife's dowry (her father was a banker) to pay his debts and continue his lavish lifestyle.